yashmanne/Benning_Simple/README.md

 bash import_data.sh
 ```

-**Side Note:** In the case of the our sample sequencing, one of the MUT R2 files was corrupted so I needed to manually go through the file and remove the corruption by doing the following:
+**Side Note:** In the example `number_twelve` sequencing, one of the MUT R2 files was corrupted so I needed to manually go through the file and remove the corruption by doing the following:

 ```bash
 # navigate to folder with files